Rachus/SDS200A/dataformat.md

 		   00000000 00BB0000
 	 Mask:          0x30
 ```
-The best guess seems to be that those samples represent the the `RIS_MISSING` values talked about in the [SDK Users Guide](http://www.softdsp.com/BIBoard/list.php?id=eng_download)
+The best guess seems to be that those samples represent the `RIS_MISSING` values talked about in the [SDK Users Guide](http://www.softdsp.com/BIBoard/list.php?id=eng_download)
 > "If RAW_DATA holds the value of [...]
 1024 (for SDS 200A), these imply the special value as RIS_MISSING."

+### Trigger event
+The SoftScope2 GUI provides the ability to mark the trigger event in the traces.
+This mark should be visible in the data returned by the device, but which bit is responsible is yet to be determined.